- You must be a full-time undergraduate student.

 Changes in Residency

-If you become a nonresident of South Carolina, you will be required to repay your award for any enrollment period in which you were classified as a nonresident and received a State Need-Based Grant.
-However, you will not be required to repay your award for any enrollment periods in which you were classified a state resident.
+If you become a non-SC resident, you will be required to repay your award for any semester(s) you were classified as a nonresident and received a State Need-Based Grant.
+However, you will not be required to repay your award for any semester(s) in which you were classified a SC resident.